HomeProgrammesConstruction & Built EnvironmentAcademy 2 Day New Zealand Certificate in Infrastructure Works

 Level 2

-Discover if a career in wastewater, stormwater, electricity or road networks is right for you, while still in secondary school with UCOL's Academy 2 Day New Zealand Certificate in Infrastructure Works Programme.
+Discover if a career in wastewater, stormwater, electricity or road networks is right for you, while still in secondary school with the UCOL Te Pūkenga Academy 2 Day New Zealand Certificate in Infrastructure Works Programme.

 Quick info